thomaspockrandt/Empowered/README.md

 a [CHIMEHACK3 project](http://devpost.com/software/empower-dvyqk3)

 ## Technology
-Facebook Messenger bot, C#, ASP.NET, Microsoft Azure
+A Facebook Messenger bot based on C# and ASP.NET hosted on Microsoft Azure.

 ## Inspiration
 Abuse steals a victim's dignity.
 We want to enable victims to retake control of their lives.
 According to the United Nations and Amnesty International, 1 in 3 women are victims of physical and/or sexual abuse.
 However, because a majority of cases go unreported, the actual number of victims is significantly greater.
 In 2016, women still suffer from economic dependency, cultural discrimination and social isolation.
 We want to create a tool that provides women a safe way to report domestic abuse without raising suspicion.
 We believe such a tool will decrease the number of unreported cases and increase perpetrators who’re legally punished.